-You are particularly vulnerable to accusations of unethical conduct if you are a solo or small firm practitioner.
-As a solo you are more likely than not going to receive a complaint at some point in your career.
+You are particularly vulnerable to accusations of unethical conduct if you are a solo or small firm practitioner or practice in the criminal or family law arena.
 Why?
-Most clients of solo practitioners are individuals, many of whom do not have a sophisticated understanding of the legal process.
-The practice areas of many solo practitioners involve criminal defense, family and personal injury.
-Generally, clients in these types of cases are particularly emotional about their legal problems and, thanks to lawyer television dramas; many have unrealistic expectations of what their lawyer can accomplish for them.
-Should the client become unhappy, he is likely to contact the Office of Disciplinary Counsel (hereinafter referred to as "ODC") because he feels there is no where else to turn.
-It is the perception of many that solo practitioners are targets of the disciplinary agency and that corporate or large firm lawyers are not subject to the same scrutiny.
-The discipline system itself tends to focus on the conduct of solo practitioners because it relies heavily on complaints as a source of information about ethical misconduct.
-Dissatisfied corporate clients are more likely to complain to a large firm's supervising partner, take their business to another firm or to court via a claim for malpractice.
-However, complaints against corporate and large firm lawyers filed with the ODC are more common today due to every lawyer's duty to report another lawyer's misconduct as set forth in Rule 8.3 of the Rules of Professional Conduct
+Many clients of criminal law practitioners do not have a sophisticated understanding of the legal process.

+Generally, clients in these types of cases are particularly emotional about their legal problems, and thanks to lawyer television dramas, many have unrealistic expectations of what their lawyer can accomplish for them.
+Should the client become unhappy or nervous, he/she is likely to contact the Office of Disciplinary Counsel (hereinafter referred to as "ODC") because he/she feels there is no-where else to turn.